Hydroelectricity in Canada: British Columbia

+Drought Conditions

+Present drought conditions persist in BC Hydro hydrodam reservoirs, particularly in the south coast of the province.
+In a 2022 BC Hydro report titled "Casting Drought", it is noted that Campbell River on Vancouver Island has experienced its lowest water flow in 53 years.
+Despite these conditions, BC Hydro spokesperson Mora Scott states that preventative measures such as water conservation have been made in order to protect water flow and fish populations in vulnerable watersheds.

 Manitoba Hydro

 As of March 31, 2018, Manitoba Hydro serves a peak Manitoba electrical load of 5,648 megawatts.
 Electrical supply to Manitoba customers was 22.5 terawatt-hours in fiscal 2017, with total revenue due to electricity of $1.464 billion CAD.
 Extraprovincial sales totaled $437 million in 2017-18 and were at 9.448 terawatt-hours, with normal water flows.
 The company also delivered 2.048 billion cubic metres of natural gas in 2017–18, which contributed $346 million CAD to revenues.
 As of early 2020, around 97% of the electricity generation in Manitoba comes from hydroelectricity.
 The new Keeyask Station on the Nelson River was completed in 2021-2022.

 Newfoundland and Labrador

-Newfoundland and Labrador Hydro's installed generating capacity, 7775 megawatts (MW), 92 percent hydroelectric, is the third largest of all utility companies in Canada.
-The new Lower Churchill Project with a total generating capacity of 824 MW was completed between 2020 and 2022.
+Newfoundland and Labrador Hydro's installed generating capacity, 8,652 megawatts (MW), 92 percent hydroelectric, is the third largest of all utility companies in Canada.
+The new Muskrat Falls Generating Station with a total generating capacity of 824 MW was completed in 2020.